-We aim to be able to provide services to our beneficiaries in the long term and so demonstrate financial sustainability now and in the future.

-We will continue to seek funding from government and other sources, whilst progressively working towards independent generation of our running costs from our social enterprises and from regular fund raising activities.
-Future security will come from our Community being in control of its own path.
+We aim to be able to provide services to Companions in the long term and so demonstrate financial resilience, agility, compliance and best practice, now and in the future.
+We will continue to seek funding from government, regular fundraising activities and other sources, whilst progressively maximising the independent generation of our running costs from our social enterprises.